A PROPERTY TAX

 MY FEE STRUCTURE - 35% Contingency Std

-EXPECTATION: I believe Indirect fees should be avoided.
-Thus, the contingency fee structure accounts for this by excluding charges for things, such as "value-added", service and maintenance fees, or minimum flat fees.
+EXPECTATION: I believe indirect fees should be avoided.
+The contingency fee structure accounts for this by excluding charges for things, such as "value-added" service and maintenance fees, or minimum flat fees.
 Similarly, fees not directly related to reducing your overall tax liability are excluded.

-PERFORMANCE: While I believe my fee structure is lower than most, this does not suggest the professional services you receive will be inferior.
-Here's why.
+PERFORMANCE: While I believe my fee structure is lower than most, this does not suggest the professional services provided are inferior.
 First, I strive to be proactive and review the subject property beforehand.
-Second, I seek to establish a long-term relationship with the client.
-Sticking to these principles I find results in a quality client base that I can service at a lower cost.
-This proves mutually beneficial as fees remain affordable, while client dissatisfaction remains low -- A WIN-WIN SITUATION!
+And second, I seek to establish a long-term relationship with the client.
+Sticking to these principles results in a quality client base that reduces administrative costs substantially.
+Thus fees remain affordable, while client satisfaction remains high -- A WIN-WIN SITUATION!

 One final thought.
-I encourage anyone considering hiring a property tax attorney or property tax consultant to compare services and fees charged.
+Anyone considering hiring a property tax attorney or property tax agent should compare services and fees charged.
 This will ensure you've done your due diligence.
 And while a contingency fee is the most common out there, there's always the chance it may be discounted or reduced.

 Property taxation pales in comparison to the allure and intrigue found in criminal law and other, high-profile matters.
-And yet, there is nothing more gratifying than helping someone surmount something that affects us all - TAXES
+And yet, it always proves gratifying to help someone surmount something that affects us all - TAXES

 My personal and professional outlook has always been that where there's a problem, no matter how daunting, there's always a solution.
 You just need to find it.
 This remains as true now as the day I received my law degree.
 Experience has proven positive results can be derived by adhering to certain core principles.